monicamonin/datawork/README.md

 4. Type .exit to exit
 5. Download the files for this repository and unzip the folder
 6. Type 'cd ' into the terminal window and drag the TwitterSearch folder into the window.
 You will see something like 'cd /Users/115223/Documents/TwitterSearch '.
 Hit return.
 The cd command in terminal allows you to move between folders on your computer.
 Basically this will mean we will be working from the TwitterSearch folder and can access the files inside without having to type in their full address on the machine.
+7. Open up the twitter.js file in a code editor.
+Add your API keys to the fields.
-7. Type 'node twitter.js'.
+8. Go back to terminal and type 'node twitter.js'.
 This will run the this javascript file using node.
 This file requests a search from Twitter's api, does some quick and rough data massaging and saves it out a .csv file.
 Open the .csv file and take a look, you will see a table of tweets on the climate strike by date.
-8. Open up the twitter.js file in a code editor
+9. Edit the search parameters to search for different things!

 This is a VERY quick overview, for more explanation on how Node and talking to the Twitter API works, watch the first four videos of Shiffmans Twitterbot Tutorial https://www.youtube.com/watch?v=RF5_MPSNAtU&list=PLRqwX-V7Uu6atTSxoRiVnSuOn6JHnq2yV.

 ### TweetDeck
 An easy way to access historical tweets is through TweetDeck https://tweetdeck.twitter.com/.

-### More extensive API / Code Tutorial Playlist
+### More extensive coding and API tutorial playlist
 https://www.youtube.com/watch?v=rJaXOFfwGVw&list=PLRqwX-V7Uu6a-SQiI4RtIwuOrLJGnel0r&index=1

 ## Google Trends